dddrrreee/cs240lx-20spr/labs/3-logic-analyzer/README.md

       large, and as you get more efficient / accurate, see how far you can reduce this value.

-   3. Implement your first logic analyzer in `logic` which will record when the transitions occurs and, after no transition for 1 second, print out the ones that happened.
+   3. Implement your first logic analyzer in `scope` which will record when the transitions occurs and, after no transition for 1 second, print out the ones that happened.
       It "cheats" and also uses `CYCLE_PER_FLIP` (which it won't know